Senzing/mapper-dowjones/README.md

 ### Prerequisites

-- python 3.6 or higher
+- Python 3.9 or higher
-- Senzing API version 1.13 or higher
+- Senzing 3.0 or higher
 - [Senzing/mapper-base]

 ### Installation

-Place the the following files on a directory of your choice ...
+Place the following files on a directory of your choice ...

-- [dj_mapper.py]
+- [src/dj_mapper.py]
-- [dj_config_updates.json]
+- [src/dj_config_updates.g2c]

 _Note: Since the mapper-base project referenced above is required by this mapper, it is necessary to place them in a common directory structure like so ..._